feliperamos88/Dreamvortex/README.md

 $ npm start
 ```

+## Game API class

+In order for your frontend to interact with the backend server, it communicates through a class called gameApi.js located in client/src/helpers.GameAPI.js.
+This class handles sending requests to the server's API.
+By default, the API URL is set to the client's local host, which is useful for development and testing purposes.

+There are two ways to configure the API URL:

+- Manual Change: You can directly modify the URL within the gameApi.js file for specific scenarios.

+- Environment Variable: Create a .env file in the client directory and define a variable named REACT_APP_API_URL

 ## Testing

-Since Sequelize uses the same .env variables parameters to create the URI for the test database in the config.js file, it's recommended to set a "database_test name" different from the non-testing database name in the .env file to avoid overwriting your local development database with the test database data.
+Sequelize relies on environment variables stored in a .env file to build the connection string (URI) for your database.
+To prevent accidental data loss, it's highly recommended to define a separate database name specifically for testing purposes in your .env file.
+Creating a "database_test name" that is different from the non-testing database name in the .env file avoids overwriting your local development database with the test database data.

 ## Endpoints